The plague doctor was a common fixture of the medieval world, with his bird-like costume that was believed to resist the plague.

-People in the seventeenth century did not know what caused the plague and many believed it was a punishment from God.
+People in the fourteenth century did not know what caused the plague and many believed it was a punishment from God.
 They did realise that coming into contact with those infected increased the risk of contracting the disease yourself.
 Cures and preventative measures were not at all effective.

 |Suggested Preventions and Cures||How they were supposed to work||What they actually did|

 |Carry Flowers or wear a strong perfume||The smells would help to ward away the disease||Nothing|

 |Drink hot drinks||The victim would then sweat out the disease||Nothing|

 |Carry a lucky charm||The charm would ward off the disease||Nothing|

 |Use leeches to bleed the victim||This would remove infected blood||Nothing|

 |Smoke a pipe of tobacco||The smoke would ward off the disease||Nothing|

 |Give a strong dose of laxatives||This would cause the victim to completely empty his bowels, thus removing the disease.||Strong doses of laxatives can cause death from dehydration.|

 |Coat the victims with mercury and place them in the oven.||The combination of mercury and heat from the oven would kill off the disease.||This could actually increase the likelihood of death – mercury is poisonous and the heat from the oven caused serious burns.|